Dates: 18 January 2019

 Participants should have:

-- an understanding of basic data analytical techniques and concepts such as cross tabulations, graphing, variance, significance testing and correlation;
+- an understanding of basic data analysis techniques and concepts such as cross-tabulations, graphing, variance, significance testing and correlation;

 - an understanding of linear regression would be helpful but not essential.

-The course is designed for users of survey data with some experience of data analysis, who are comfortable using SPSS and who want to expand their understanding of more sophisticated techniques.
+The course is designed for users of survey data with some experience of data analysis who want to expand their understanding of more sophisticated techniques.

 About the instructor